ltgoslo/norwegian-analogies/README.md

 `evaluate_analogies.py` can be used for evaluating model performance in predicting analogies.
 In order for the script to work, [gensim](https://radimrehurek.com/gensim/) must be installed.
 Further, the `model` must be compatible with the original [word2vec](https://code.google.com/archive/p/word2vec/) implementation and provided in text format.
-Questions including a word not in the `restriction` most frequent words are ignored.
+Analogy questions including a word not in the `restriction` most frequent words are ignored.

 ### Example